bretschid/TobiasHeycke.github.io/pages/fullmiktex.md

 # Installing a complete MiKTeX distribution (Windows)

 If you are using the papaja package, life will be easier if you install a complete MiKTeX system.
-Even when you install missing packages on-the-fly (see [Automatic package installation](https://miktex.org/howto/miktex-console)) I experienced problems (e.g., when knitting a document in journal style).
+Even when you install missing packages on-the-fly (see [automatic package installation](https://miktex.org/howto/miktex-console)) I experienced problems (e.g., when knitting a document in journal style).
 I therefore reccomend installing the full MiKTeX system, even though it is quite large.
 Here is a simple step by step guide: